53v3n3d4/Zukan-Icon-Theme/README.md

 - Photoshop.
 ST use `file_type_image` icon
 - XML.
 ST use `file_type_markup` icon

-## ST Package syntax that are using generic icon
+## ST Package syntaxes that are using generic icon
 - DTD use `file_type_markup`
 - Pascal use `file_type_source`
 - XSL use `file_type_markup`